-Parent and Veteran Programs
+Parent Programs

-Parent programs are designed to assist parents and families as they, along with their students, become part of the UNC Asheville community.
-Families are kept informed about campus resources, news, and events.
-Family Weekend, held in the fall, provides an opportunity for parents to return to campus and visit their student, as well as to participate in educational and fun activities.
+Parent programs are designed to assist parents and families as they, along with their students, transition into the UNC Asheville community.
+A Family Newsletter is provided three times each semester to parents and families to keep them informed about campus resources, news and events.
+Family Weekend, held every fall semester, provides an opportunity for parents and other family members to return to campus and visit their student, as well as to participate in activities that will deepen their connection to UNC Asheville.
+The National Parents Council provides parents with an intentional and dedicated outlet for providing ongoing feedback and suggestions that encourage the growth and continued development of students at UNC Asheville.